nus-cs2103-AY2021S1/tp/docs/team/amylzting.md

     serial number, location stored and source of stock.
     Search is also case-insensitive and any stock that contains the search term will be shown.

   * **New Feature**: Added the ability to add optional notes to existing items in the storage.
-(Pull request [\#147](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/147))
+(PR [\#147](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/147))
     * What it does: Allows the user to add notes to stock.
-    * Justification: This feature improves the user experience as user can now add optional notes to their stocks, to remind them of important details.
+    * Justification: User can now add notes to their stocks, to remind them of important details.
     * Highlights: This enhancement comes with the ability to add multiple notes to the stock.
     Users will be able to add notes to the stock at any time, without erasing their previous notes.

   * **New Feature**: Added the ability to delete one note or all notes from existing a stock in the storage.
-(Pull request [\#147](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/147))
+(PR [\#147](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/147))
     * What it does: Allows the user to delete notes from stock.
-    * Justification: This feature improves the user experience as user can now delete notes that they no longer need from the stock.
+    * Justification: Users can now delete notes that they no longer need from the stock.
-    * Highlights: This enhancement comes with the ability to delete one note from the stock by providing the index of note, or delete all notes from the stock.
+    * Highlights: This enhancement comes with the ability to delete any one note from the stock by providing the index of note, or delete all notes from the stock.
-    Users will be able to delete whichever note they want from the stock at any time, without needing to delete all notes.

   * **New Feature**: Added the ability to view the details of a stock in a Stock View tab.
-(Pull request [\#265](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/265), code from [NoteView PR#177](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/177) changed to StockView)
+(PR [\#265](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/265), code from [NoteView PR#177](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/177) changed to StockView)
     * What it does: Allows the user to view details of a single stock.
-    * Justification: This feature improves the user experience as the user can now view the details of a single entire stock on another tab away from the entire stock book.
+    * Justification: Users can now view the details of a stock on another tab away from the entire stock book.
     * Highlights: The Stock View tab live updates whenever the details of the stock being viewed is changed.
     The details of the stock remain in the tab even when the user clicks away to another tab.
 This allows the user to compare the details of a single stock with other stocks in the Data stockbook tab.